Kateaa1/Revelations-Persona-Deloc-Docs/EBIN_Structure.md

 ## Start of file
 List of `uint16` pointers to each section.
 Needs to be multiplied by `0x800 ` to get the correct offset.

-Size can only be determined by running through the values until you read zero.
+There is no number of sections/pointers value, so you have to read through the values until you read zero.

 C# Pseudocode
 ```cs